 It’s no surprise, then, that mountains are popular symbols in logo design, especially in industries like beer, bottled water, tourism, camping, outdoor equipment, and more.
 (Also, if you have the word “summit” in your company name, there’s a good chance you’ll have a mountain in your logo).

-Paramount Pictures has a classic logo that’s sometimes referred to as “Majestic Mountain.”
+Paramount Pictures has a classic logo that’s sometimes referred to as “Majestic Mountain” — it was reportedly inspired by the Ben Lomond Mountain in Utah.
 Housed in a circle crowned by stars, it still appears at the beginning of each film the studio produces and has remained constant over many decades.

 Toblerone’s Swiss Alps-inspired logo echoes the triangular shape of the classic chocolate bar.
 Look closely and you’ll see a bear hidden in the mountain through the use of negative space — the bear is a symbol of the city of Bern where Toblerone is made.